 CONSUMER ALERT - CONTACT CONGRESS NOW

 Washington proposes new bank reporting of all personal and business financial account info to the Internal Revenue Service (IRS).
 Let Congress know your privacy matters.
-Policymakers in Washington have proposed requiring banks to report virtually all their customer's bank account information and activity to the IRS of the customer's consent.
+Policymakers in Washington have proposed requiring banks to report virtually all their customer's bank account information and activity to the IRS regardless of the customer's consent.

 While Marion State Bank does not engage on topics relating to politics and does not endorse such broad IRS access to customers’ account information, consumers need to be aware of the potential effects of this proposal.